New Perth Stadium

 The new Perth Stadium will form a permanent centrepiece as part of the Burswood Peninsula redevelopment.
 Located on the Swan River, it will be a major sporting and entertainment venue, capable of attracting national and international events to Perth.

-The design of the stadium is focussed on delivering a 'fan first' philosophy.
-With 60,000 seats, the standard of the stadium including its functionality, services, finishes and fitout will ensure that it is one of Australia's finest stadia.
+The design of the Stadium is focussed on delivering a 'fans first' philosophy.
+With 60,000 seats and the potential to increase to 70,000, the standard of the Stadium including its functionality, services, finishes and fit out will ensure that it is one of Australia's finest.

 An integrated public transport solution will ensure that fans can travel to and from the new Perth Stadium using a range of options.